Marvel Cinematic Universe: Phase Five: Agatha All Along (2024)

-Development on a spin-off from the series WandaVision starring Kathryn Hahn as Agatha Harkness began by October 2021, with Jac Schaeffer set to write and executive produce.
-The series was initially announced in November 2021 as Agatha: House of Harkness, until it was retitled in July 2022.
-20th Television co-produces the series.
-Filming began in mid-January 2023, at Trilith Studios in Atlanta, with Schaeffer, Gandja Monteiro, and Rachel Goldberg directing episodes of the series.
-Filming is expected to last until late April 2023.
-Agatha: Coven of Chaos is scheduled to be released in late 2023, and will consist of nine episodes.
+Development on a spin-off series from WandaVision starring Kathryn Hahn as Agatha Harkness began by October 2021, with Jac Schaeffer set as head writer and executive producer; Schaeffer was serving as the showrunner by July 2024.
+The series was initially announced in November 2021 as Agatha: House of Harkness, but was ultimately titled Agatha All Along.
+Filming began in mid-January 2023, at Trilith Studios in Atlanta, with Schaeffer, Rachel Goldberg, and Gandja Monteiro directing episodes of the series.
+Filming concluded by late May.
+Agatha All Along premiered on September 18, 2024, and consists of nine episodes, concluding on October 30.
+It is intended to be the second series in a trilogy following WandaVision and preceding VisionQuest (2026).